At Tomorrow.io, the Space & Sensors team is pushing the boundaries of satellite hardware, advancing weather intelligence to new heights.

 She values the close interaction with internal customers, like weather scientists and meteorologists, allowing her to see the direct impact of her work.

-Sophia Medved began her journey at Tomorrow.io as an Associate Mission Operations Engineer.
-Her primary focus is on ensuring that satellites in orbit are functioning correctly and communicating effectively with ground stations.
+The Mission Operations team at Tomorrow.io is responsible for ensuring that our satellites in orbit are functioning correctly and communicating effectively with ground stations.
+Their primary focus areas include:

 - Ensuring satellite health and communication